vitlug/wtflinux/README.md

 ```
 $ wtf!_linux --register
 ```
-To register, fork this repository, and add a new file with your team name in this format -
+To register, fork this repository, and add a new file in the folder ```registrations``` with your team name in this format -

 ```teamname.txt```